8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202308/content.md

 {!! dateblock !!}

+## Friday, August 24, 2023

+Muscle soreness started kicking in.
+Despite having a good recovery, I decided to have a rest day.

+I did:

+1. 10 hip rotations on both sides.
+2. 20 hip lifts on both sides.
+3. 10 wall presses on both sides.
+4. Foot massage variations.
+5. Toe releases and mobilizations.
+6. Foot extensions.
+7. Foot dorsiflexions.
+8. Hand releases.
+9. Vagal nerve stimulation.
+10. Pelvic floor contractions.
+11. 2-mile walk.

+Most of this list makes up the non-negotiables for right now.
+It’s the shower routine, and is doing wonders.

+It was crazy hot and humid this day.
+My morning walk was at a 3.5 mile per hour pace.
+By the end I hadn’t done any zone 2 cardio and I was so awash with sweat I needed to take off my shirt; to say nothing of how warm I was.

+The outside thigh and hip area is not pleased.
+My knees (more the right than left) don’t seem to appreciate being asked to move through their full range of motion and stay there.
+Hips and hamstrings are a bit spicy; not a lot, but noticeable.

+In other news, I took a shower and some ibuprofen to cut off a migraine before it got too bad.
+In the shower I learned I can bend and balance to the point that I can touch my toes (for the first time in my life).
+Not that but I can do from a position of strength and control.

+**Changes:**

+1. Take weekends off; sort of.
+2. Do 2-miles daily, at minimum.
+3. Do as much of the shower routine as possible every day.
+4. ‌MovNat on Friday, not beginning or middle of week.
+5. Increasing protein intake to 190 grams per day, plus or minus 10.
+6. I bought a scale; my body has apparently adopted a set point of 240 pounds (100 kilograms).
+7. 10 hip rotations per set.

+I’m finding after a couple days of active recovery or rest, when I get back to it, I can do more without feeling as drained.
+So, I’ve decided I’m going to take weekends off.

+The weekends off but comes with 2 caveat.
+First, I want these days to be spent in active recovery.
+Second, I want to be doing some conditioning work.
+So, I’ll keep the 2-mile minimum walk and shower routine.

+Doing the entire MovNat week 1, day 1 on Wednesday was a great psychological boost.
+I didn’t feel fatigued and probably could have kept going in the moment.
+I’m glad I didn’t because a day later my knees started talking back and by Friday I was experiencing low-level delayed onset muscle soreness over the entire body.
+Therefore, I’m going to move that routine to Friday, and delay my desire to do it on Mondays and Fridays.
+If I can do the full routine, and not feel it by Monday, I’ll reassess increasing to twice a week.

+For the last few weeks I’ve been experimenting with not changing my diet despite knowing it’s not as “dialed in” as it could be.
+Given the way some of my joints have been responding, I’ve decided to add glucosamine chondroitin to my daily pillbox; see if that does anything.
+I’m also increasing my protein intake to roughly 190 grams per day (the [math behind that number](https://youtu.be/Pok0Jg2JAkE?feature=shared)).
+Given the methods and science available, my minimum daily protein intake should be 180 grams; for a while now, I’ve been around 140 to 165.
+If I were a body builder going through a bulking phase, I’d want to push that up to around 200 grams per day.
+Given my goal is functional movement, I’m going to shoot for 190, and see what happens.

+I don’t put much stock in weight; however, a lot of fitness calculations use weight (mass) to do their thing.
+For example, I try and drink 0.75 to 1 ounce of water per pound of body weight.
+That’s 240 ounces of water on the high side; roughly 1.9 gallons.
+If my body weight drops to its previous set point of 220 pounds, I’d only be aiming for 220 ounces of water on the high side.
+And dropping to 190 (where I was at the peak of the aesthetics projects), would be even easier to attain and maintain each day.
+Anyway, not sure how often I’ll check the scale, but I have one.
+It’s a straight dial, and I might use it more often to test grip strength than measure body weight.

+I had been doing 8 hip rotations.
+It feels like I can do that number without experiencing muscle soreness, so I’m increasing.
+Basically, this lands me at a total of 30 on the days I do all three sets.
+If I can manage that load, I might switch to doing 20 every weekday before progressing to trying 30 every weekday.

+## Thursday, August 24, 2023

+Did my 2-mile walk, and that was about it.

+We needed to checkout of where we were staying, and I had the tea, then drove home.

+I did some hip rotations, hip lifts, and wall presses in the small shower.
+I’m pretty sure I did the hand releases as well.

+I think I’m getting a feel for non-negotiables; the things I’ll try to make sure always get done, at least for now.

 ## Wednesday, August 23, 2023

 Becca and I are traveling so she can have some in-office time for her job, and I can get a medical test done.